 The Family Law Act 1975 (Cth) is a large piece of federal legislation and has already been interpreted a great many times, so we have a lot of ‘case law’ (or previous judgements) that can help us see how your circumstances are likely to play out in court.
 As divorce lawyers, we know how overwhelming it may be to walk into this process, which is the reason we have tried to explain this in a way we would if you were to see us in person.

 When we see clients in person, in our Gold Coast or Brisbane office, we have the benefit of being able to ask questions and dig deeply for all the information we need, and then able to give full, detailed legal advice.
 It is important to note that the below information is for general purposes, and not altered to your family law matter individually.
-However, if you do need some personalised advice, please feel free to book a free appointment with one of our divorce lawyers in Brisbane or on the Gold Coast.
+However, if you do need some personalised advice, please feel free to book a free appointment Booking with one of our divorce lawyers Gold Coast and Brisbane.

 There are many tricky sections of this law, as well as practical realities we cannot address on these pages.
 There are, however, simple-to-understand principles you can apply to your own circumstances.